2012–13 Russian Cup: Round of 32

 The 16 winners from the Fourth Round hosted the 2012–13 Russian Premier League teams in this round.
-The matches were played on September 25–27, 2012.
+The matches were played on 25, 26 and 27 September 2012.

-The game was stopped in the first half and eventually abandoned in the 50th minute due to Torpedo fans throwing fireworks on the field during the celebrations of Boyarintsev's goal and was later awarded to Dynamo.

 Round of 16

 The 16 winners from the Round of 32 round entered.
-The matches were played on October 30–31, 2012.
+The matches were played on 30 and 31 October 2012.

 Quarter-finals

 The 8 winners from the Round of 16 round entered.
-The matches will be played on April 17–18, 2013.
-The home teams in Dynamo – Anzhi and Rostov – Terek pairs were determined in a draw held on November 7, 2012.
+The matches were played on 17 and 18 April 2013.
+The home teams in Dynamo–Anzhi and Rostov–Terek pairs were determined in a draw held on 7 November 2012.
 CSKA and Zenit will be home teams in their pairs due to playing more away games than Yenisey and Kuban respectively in earlier rounds.
 Yenisey from the National Championship is the lowest ranked team left in the competition.

 Semi-finals

 The four winners from the quarter-finals entered the semi-finals.
 The matches were played on 6 May 2013.
 The home teams in Zenit, Anzhi, Rostov and CSKA pairs were determined in a draw held on 18 April 2012.
 Zenit and Rostov will be home teams in their pairs due to playing more away games than Yenisey and Kuban respectively in earlier rounds.
 All teams are from the Russian Premier League.